GunnarEriksson/chtmltable/README.md

           ],
     ];

-To set a specification for a column, the name of the key must correspond to the name of the key in the input array.
-In this example, the key name Column1 in the column specification corresponds the key name Column1 in the data array.
+In the column specification it is possible to determine the number of columns in the table and the settings of the columns.
+The column specification sets the number of columns and in which order they are shown in the table.
+Top to bottom in the column specification corresponds to left to right in the table.

-The number of columns in the table, corresponds to the number of column specifications in the column specification array.
-To exclude values in the input array (data) in the table, exclude the key name in the column specification array.
+To get a value from the data object, the key name in the column specification must correspond to the key name in the data object.
+For example the key Column1, in the column specification fetches the value in the data object with the key Column1.

+To fetch the whole data object, the name of the key in the column specification must start with object (case insensitive), for example object, object1 and so on.
+If two or more columns wants to fetch the data object, the key name must be unique.
+You can not use the name object1 twice or more.
+Notice!
+It is only possible to fetch a data object in combination with a function defined.

-If no **title** is set, the CHTMLTable uses the name of the key, in the input array (data), to set the title of the column.
+If no **title** is set, the CHTMLTable uses the name of the keys in the first object as the name of the titles in the table.

 It is possible to use the **function** for more advanced settings of the column.
 The CHTMLTable uses the call_user_func function to get settings from an anonymous function.
 This examples shows how to add HTML tags, to all cells in the column, to create a link and a function to return 'Not present' or 'Present' depending if the value for the cell is included in the input array (data).
+It is also possible to fetch the object with the key name starting with the name "object".

 To add a **footer**, use the type tag and set the value to 'footer'.
 If no type is added, the setting is regarded to be column setting.
 If only a simple value should be added to the footer,